ankibues/ankibues.github.io/content/projects.md

 ---
 # **Software Development**

 Ankit is currently working on a few software products that are scheduled to be launched in 2024.
-You can follow [BhandLab](https://medium.com/bhandlab) for upcoming updates!
+Follow [BhandLab](https://medium.com/bhandlab) for upcoming updates!

-# **Software Compliance**
+# **Compliance**

-While working in the Ed-Tech industry, Ankit managed many compliance projects.
-Compliance means making sure that the software and software development practices are in accordance to relevant industry standards, such as accessibility, security, interoperability, etc.
+While working in the Educational Technology (Ed-Tech) industry, Ankit managed many compliance projects.
+Compliance means making sure that the software and software development practices are in accordance to relevant industry standards of accessibility, security, and interoperability, etc.

 Ankit believes that compliance is a great strategy for building a great product that leads to greater customer satisfaction!

-Below are some Compliance Certifications Ankit has managed to get during his tenure at YuJa:
+Below are some Compliance Certifications Ankit has managed during his tenure at YuJa:

 * [SOC-2 and SOC-3](https://www.aicpa.org/resources/landing/soc-2-and-soc-3)
 * [HIPAA](https://www.hhs.gov/hipaa/for-professionals/index.html)